leo3tian/dashboard-demo/README.md

 ## Structure

+The project is separated into a backend that provides user data, and a frontend that organizes that user data into a dashboard.

-The frontend is organized to cleanly separate UI components (src/components), data fetching logic (src/assets), and shared types (src/types.ts), making the codebase easier to read, scale, and maintain.
+The frontend is organized to cleanly separate UI components (src/components), data fetching logic (src/assets), and the user type (src/types.ts), making the codebase easier to read, scale, and maintain.

-The backend is organized so that server ops (main.go) are separated from data (data/users.json), making it easier to switch from reading static data to eventually pulling from a database.
+The backend is organized so that server ops (main.go) are separated from the user type (user.go).
+Data is stored in its own json file (data/users.json), making it easier to switch from reading static data to eventually pulling from a database.

 ## Technical Choices